neonlabsorg/neon-tests/docs/dapps.md

 This workflow is triggered by cron every Sunday at 01:00 UTC and runs DApp tests, gets a cost report from these tests, and shows this report.

 1. Uniswap V2
-2. Uniswap 3
+2. Uniswap V3
+3. Uniswap V4
-3. Saddle finance
+4. Saddle finance
-4. AAVE
+5. AAVE
-5. Curve and Curve-factory
+6. Curve and Curve-factory
-6. Yearn finance
+7. Yearn finance
-7. Compound
+8. Compound
-8. Robonomics
+9. Robonomics

 ## dApp report